XinFinOrg/XDC-Mobile-Wallet/README.md

 # Introduction Summary

 XDC Wallet is a Mobile Application that allows users to send XDC and XDCE tokens from one account to another, just in a few clicks.
 XDC Wallet initially allows wallet creation on public/private blockchain with any of the ERC standards.It allows the user to then send transactions on public/private blockchain depending on which network the token is deployed.
 It also enables user to add their custom token which is deployed either on public/private blockchain.

+## Main Features of XDC wallet :

+> Multiple wallet creation and management in-app
+> Intuitive wallets
+> Easy spending proposal flow for shared wallets and group payments
+> Device-based security: all private keys are stored locally, not in the cloud
+> Support for Xinfin testnet wallets
+> Payment protocol XDC01 support: easily-identifiable payment requests and verifiable, secure token payments
+> Email notifications for payments and transfers
+> Push notifications (only available for ios and android versions)
+> Customizable wallet naming and background colors

 ---